Wat Chedi Luang: History

-The construction of the temple started in the 14th century, when King Saen Muang Ma planned to bury the ashes of his father in the place.
+The construction of the temple started in the 14th century, when Saenmueangma planned to bury the ashes of his father in the place.
 After 10 years of building time it was left unfinished, later to be continued after the death of the king by his widow.
-Probably due to stability problems it took until the mid-15th century to be finished during the reign of king Tilokaraj.
-It was then 82 m high and had a base diameter of 54 m, at that time the largest building of all Lanna.
+Probably due to stability problems it took until the mid-15th century to be finished during the reign of Tilokaraj.
+It was then 82 m high and had a base diameter of 54 m, at that time the largest building of all Lan Na.
 In 1468, the Emerald Buddha was installed in the eastern niche.
 In 1545, the upper 30 m of the structure collapsed after an earthquake, and shortly thereafter, in 1551, the Emerald Buddha was moved to Luang Prabang.

 In the early 1990s the chedi was reconstructed, financed by UNESCO and the Japanese government.
 However the result is somewhat controversial, as some claim the new elements are in Central Thai style, not Lanna style.
 For the 600th anniversary of the chedi in 1995, a copy of the Emerald Buddha made from black jade was placed in the reconstructed eastern niche.
 The icon is named official Phra Phut Chaloem Sirirat, but is commonly known as Phra Yok.

 Buildings

 Also on the temple grounds is the city pillar (Lak Mueang) of Chiang Mai, named Sao Inthakin.
-It was moved to this location in 1800 by King Chao Kawila; it was originally located in Wat Sadeu Muang.
-He also planted three dipterocarp tree there, which are supposed to assist the city pillar to protect the town.
+It was moved to this location in 1800 by Kawila; it was originally located in Wat Sadeu Muang.
+He also planted three resin trees there, which are supposed to assist the city pillar to protect the town.
 A festival in honor of the city pillar is held every year in May and lasts 6–8 days.